nplaw acts for many local authorities on the enforced sale of all kinds of property.

 If a sale results there is a fixed charge of £5,000 + VAT and disbursements, which you can deduct from the sale proceeds as a cost of sale.
 This fee covers:

 Sometimes, the property is not sold.
 This might occur because we advise that there are other charges on the property that are in priority to the council charge, or it may be that the owner of the property pays the money outstanding.
-If the matter doesn’t proceed to sale, you will be charged at our hourly rate for the work already carried out by us with a capped maximum fee of £1,800 plus VAT and disbursements.
+If the matter doesn’t proceed to sale, you will be charged at our hourly rate for the work already carried out by us with an agreed capped maximum fee.